santhini govindan

 My mouth is already watering – I’m sure dessert will taste just great!

-This poem is a monorhyme.
+monorhyme.
 The term describes the use of one (mono) type of repetitious sound (rhyme), at the end of each line.

 © Santhini Govindan